-Isn’t it always better to know what you are chasing than randomly flail your arms in all directions - maybe it is a 10% increase in your engagement rate or a 5% increase in your retention rate.
+Isn’t it always better to know what you are chasing than randomly flailing your arms in all directions - maybe if it is only a 10% increase in your employee engagement rate or a 5% increase in your retention rate?

-To start with an engagement goal is more important than anything else so you know you are working towards a quantifiable goal and can constantly measure and track your progress.
+Having an engagement goal is more important than anything as it lets you know you are working towards a quantifiable goal and can constantly measure employee engagement and track your progress.

 But, before you set the engagement goal, you also need to be aware and prepared for the following:

-- Do you have a person or a team to follow up and take actions based on the insights you’ll receive from your measurement strategy?
+- Do you have a person or a team to follow up and take action based on the insights you’ll receive from your employee engagement measurement strategy?